ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 In close cooperation, the two of you have agreed upon the requirements for the first prototype.
-As you've adopted the latest and greatest in agile development methodologies, lengthly requirement documents are a thing of the past.
+As you've adopted the latest and greatest in agile development methodologies, lengthy requirement documents are a thing of the past.
 Staying true to the agile spirit, you mostly work from screenshots and improvise as you go.